-- (4)Represents the number of phantom units issued on February 20, 2014 pursuant to the LTIP that have not vested as of December 31, 2016.
+- (2) Represents the number of phantom units issued on February 19, 2015 pursuant to the LTIP that had not vested as of December 31, 2017.
 Each phantom unit is the economic equivalent of one common unit.
-The phantom units are scheduled to vest in three equal annual installments on each subsequent February 15th with the first installment vesting on February 15, 2015.
-In the event of cessation of the NEO's service for any reason, all phantom units that have not vested prior to or in connection with such cessation of service shall automatically be forfeited. - (5)Represents the number of phantom units issued on February 19, 2015 pursuant to the LTIP that had not vested as of December 31, 2016.
-Each phantom unit is the economic equivalent of one common unit.
 The phantom units are scheduled to vest in three equal annual installments on each subsequent February 15th with the first installment vesting on February 15, 2016.
-In the event of cessation of the NEO's service for any reason, all phantom units that have not vested prior to or in connection with such cessation of service shall automatically be forfeited. - (6)Represents the number of time-based phantom units issued on February 11, 2016 pursuant to the LTIP that had not vested as of December 31, 2016.
+In the event of cessation of the NEO's service for any reason, all phantom units that have not vested prior to or in connection with such cessation of service shall automatically be forfeited. - (3) Represents the number of time-based phantom units issued on February 11, 2016 pursuant to the LTIP that had not vested as of December 31, 2017.
 Each phantom unit is the economic equivalent of one common unit.
 The phantom units are scheduled to vest in three equal annual installments on each subsequent February 15th with the first installment vesting on February 15, 2017.
+In the event of cessation of the NEO's service for any reason, all phantom units that have not vested prior to or in connection with such cessation of service shall automatically be forfeited.

-In the event of cessation of the NEO's service for any reason, all phantom units that have not vested prior to or in connection with such cessation of service shall automatically be forfeited. - (7)Market value is calculated using the value of \$17.30, which was the closing price of our common units on December 30, 2016 (as December 31, 2016 was not a trading day). - (8)Represents the number of performance-based phantom units granted on February 11, 2016 pursuant to the LTIP that had not vested as of December 31, 2016.
-The number of performance-based phantom units was determined by calculating the level of TUR performance that would have been achieved as of December 31, 2016 with respect to our constituent companies, and reflecting the next highest level of achievement within the table above, which was the maximum level.
+- (4) Represents the number of time-based phantom units issued on February 13, 2017 pursuant to the LTIP that had not vested as of December 31, 2017.
+Each phantom unit is the economic equivalent of one common unit.
+The phantom units are scheduled to vest in three equal annual installments on each subsequent February 15th with the first installment vesting on February 15, 2018.
+In the event of cessation of the NEO's service for any reason, all phantom units that have not vested prior to or in connection with such cessation of service shall automatically be forfeited. - (5) Market value is calculated using the value of \$16.54, which was the closing price of our common units on December 29, 2017 (as December 31, 2017 was not a trading day). - (6) Represents the number of performance-based phantom units granted on February 11, 2016 pursuant to the LTIP that had not vested as of December 31, 2017.
+The number of performance-based phantom units was determined by calculating the level of TUR performance that would have been achieved as of December 31, 2017 with respect to our constituent companies, and reflecting the next highest level of achievement within the table above, which was the maximum level.
 The performance period for these awards will end on December 31, 2018 and will vest, if at all, based upon the level of TUR performance achieved at that time.
+Events that could result in accelerated vesting are described below under the heading "Severance and Change in Control Arrangements." - (7) Represents the number of performance-based phantom units granted on February 13, 2017 pursuant to the LTIP that had not vested as of December 31, 2017.
+The number of performance-based phantom units was determined by calculating the level of TUR performance that would have been achieved as of December 31, 2017 with respect to our constituent companies, and reflecting the next highest level of achievement within the table above, which was the maximum level.
+The performance period for these awards will end on December 31, 2019 and will vest, if at all, based upon the level of TUR performance achieved at that time.
 Events that could result in accelerated vesting are described below under the heading "Severance and Change in Control Arrangements."